mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 In order for the migration to succeed, though, there are some manual adjustments that need to be performed, which can be summarized with the following steps:

+ - Secret Variables security enforcement
  - Git repository structure clean-up
  - Feature activation
  - Default revision setup and adjustment of a few Project Settings

+### Secret Variables Security Enforcement

+Despite secrets providers are supported in the **Enhanced Project Workflow** as these currently are in the Standard Workflow too, there are a few constraints to consider when migrating to this workflow whether you are planning to use a **[Push](/development_suite/deploy/pipeline-based/index.md)** or **[Pull](/development_suite/deploy/gitops-based/index.md)** *deploy strategy*.

+When using `PUSH` mode (pipeline-based deploy) all secrets providers supported in the Standard Workflow are supported in this workflow too.
+You can define secrets and use them in your Projects as you always did.

+When using `PULL` mode (gitops-based deploy) only Secrets stored in Vault are supported yet.

+Altough Standard Workflow allows you to interpolate Secret Variables on your Project, we discourage its usage.
+This practice makes variables hidden in the Project git repository but these will be fully visible in plain text when inspecting containers on Kubernetes leading to serious security issues.
+To avoid this bad practice to be used, Secret Variables interpolation is **not supported** on the Enhanced Project Workflow.
+Please ensure to fix any Secret Variable usage before migrating to the Enhanced Workflow.

 ### Git Repository adjustments